By Carolan Hass, Class of 2012

 Faculty Peer Reviewed

 There is a stranger in the clinic room, and it is not your patient.
-This stranger is a multifaceted, opinionated entity with likely …
+This stranger is a multifaceted, opinionated entity with …

 By Karina Vivar, MS4